Modified Marrone-Treanor model: parameterization and benchmarking for five-species air

 \subsection{Vibrational excitation and dissociation of 5-species air mixture in adiabatic heat baths}

 After the isothermal heat bath comparisons of Sec.~\ref{sec:isothermal_air5_mmt_vs_dms}, we perform a similar analysis for adiabatic conditions.
-In this scenario the heat bath's total energy remains constant and translational temperature freely adjusts in response to internal energy redistribution processes and chemical reactions, which gradually drive the gas closer to equilibrium.
-These conditions allow us to better assess the MMT model's behavior over a wide temperature range within a single calculation and it is more representative of post-shock conditions.
+In this scenario the heat bath's total energy density $E$ remains constant and translational temperature freely adjusts in response to internal energy redistribution processes and chemical reactions, which gradually drive the gas closer to equilibrium.
+These conditions allow us to better assess the MMT model's behavior over a wide temperature range within a single calculation and can be considered more representative of post-shock conditions.